Before & Afters

 Dr. Emer has treated countless patients afflicted with post-inflammatory hyperpigmentation, skin tone irregularities, burns and discoloration,

 Dr. Emer uses a combination of techniques—including skin care preparation, LED light therapy and peels along with lasers, intense pulsed light (IPL), radiofrequency and microneedling with platelet rich plasma (PRP) and/or stem cells—to achieve vast improvements in complexion and color.
+Contact our office to schedule a consultation for some of the best acne scar treatments Beverly Hills has to offer.

 Thick, raised, and dark red to purple in color, hypertrophic (or “keloid”) scars can result from chronic inflammation, cystic acne flares, surgery or skin trauma, an excess of collagen production during the acne healing process, or pure bad luck.